Skip to content

 NICA Foundation: Honoring the Past, Present & Future

-NICA continues to work with many of our sister organizations like CAFE, IAFE, IFEA, OABA, WFA, State and Provincial Fair Associations, and more to resolve the many issues facing the Industry such as rising costs, labor, transfer of ownership, and more.
-Now, as we enter our 28th year of forward thinking as a member-driven organization dedicated to strengthening relationships with the Fair, Festival and Special Event Industries through effective communication, benefits, education, leadership and solutions, it continues to be important that we keep pace with an ever-changing world.
+Now, as we enter our 32nd year of forward thinking and embracing the NICA mission of strengthening relationships with the Fair, Festival and Special Event Industries through effective communication, benefits, education, leadership, and solutions, it continues to be important that we keep pace with an ever-changing world.

-Today the organization is over 1,000 strong and growing, continuing to offer a wide variety of benefits and services.
+Today the organization is over 1,150 strong and growing, continuing to offer a wide variety of benefits and services.
 Make sure to join us at our many events throughout the year!
 As history has proven...